Frequently Asked Questions

 - Click on the course you want to enter.

-It is very important that you look around each course by clicking the menu items and modules to learn where everything is located (announcements, syllabus, lesson plan, course work, grades, etc.).
-Along with your email, check the announcements in Blackboard daily.
+It is very important that you explore each course by clicking the menu items and modules to learn where everything is located (announcements, syllabus, lesson plan, course work, grades, etc.).
+Along with your STC Student email, check the announcements in Blackboard daily.
 Your instructor may frequently post important information in the announcement section of Blackboard.
-Additionally, check your student email/Owl Mail located within mySTC.
-If your instructor uses Course Messages to communicate, you must enter your Blackboard course to send and receive those messages.

-If you have any problems logging in or experience technical difficulties, contact the appropriate Blackboard point of contact.
+If you have any problems logging in or experience technical difficulties, contact your course instructor FIRST for assistance.
+In the event that your course instructor is unable to provide appropriate assistance, contact the appropriate Blackboard point of contact.

 Note: An alternate route to enter Blackboard is http://southeasterntech.blackboard.com.This route will require you to remember a different username and password.
 Student usernames and passwords are formatted as follows when entering Blackboard through the Blackboard Website: